Light Opera of Manhattan: Moving up to the Eastside Playhouse

 In the mid-1970s, the company asked Alice Hammerstein Mathias (Oscar Hammerstein II's daughter) to create a new translation of Franz Lehár's The Merry Widow.
 The translation is lighter and focuses more on the humorous aspects of the show than some of the standard translations.
-With Jeanne Bouvais again in the lead, The Merry Widow was a success that increased LOOM's audiences and received positive reviews.
+With Jeanne Beauvais again in the lead, The Merry Widow was a success that increased LOOM's audiences and received positive reviews.
 Friml's The Vagabond King and Rose-Marie; Sigmund Romberg's The Student Prince, The Desert Song, The New Moon; Herbert's Naughty Marietta, The Red Mill, Mlle.
 Modiste and The Fortune Teller; Jacques Offenbach's The Grand Duchess of Gerolstein; and Johann Strauss II's A Night in Venice, and others became favorites of the company.
 The Student Prince and Mlle.
 Modiste became showcases for Georgia McEver, LOOM's leading soprano for several seasons.

-Alice Hammerstein Mathias was then asked to prepare a new book and lyrics for Victor Herbert's Babes In Toyland, which had not been given a professional New York production in many years.
+Alice Hammerstein Mathias then prepared a new book and lyrics for Victor Herbert's Babes in Toyland, which had not been given a professional New York production in many years.
 Her original story centered on two unhappy children who run away to Toyland but are eventually reconciled with their parents.
 Children were invited onstage from the audience to "wind up" the choristers who played toys in the "March of the Wooden Soldiers."
 Babes was a perennial hit for LOOM, offering parents an alternative to Radio City's annual Christmas show, and Victor Herbert's beloved tunes delighted older audience members.
 LOOM played Babes in Toyland each year from Thanksgiving through New Year's.

 In the 1970s, LOOM also presented a series of September concerts at the Naumburg Bandshell, in Central Park, which were broadcast live over WNYC radio.
 The company was also featured on NBC's Today program, as well as numerous times on WQXR's The Listening Room.